transgogol/transgogol/README.md

 fushiguro megumi kugisaki nobara peter hale athena hermes/p

 /byf/
--i sometimes say the f slur and
+- i sometimes say the f slur and
 (very rarely) the t slur (i'm gay and trans)
--if you think you like dazai sigma shu luca rui endeavor and hades more than me you make me feel iffy esp if i don't like you or if we're not close
+- if you think you like dazai sigma shu luca rui endeavor and hades more than me you make me feel iffy esp if i don't like you or if we're not close
--i like endeavor from bnha
+- i like endeavor from bnha
--i don't hate mori ougai
+- i don't hate mori ougai
--I might post about snakes and include pictures of them -i dislike a lot of popular ships and will shit talk about them
+-vI might post about snakes and include pictures of them
+- i dislike a lot of popular ships and will shit talk about them

 /dni/
--calls people “bitch” (even as a joke) when they barely know eachother
+- calls people “bitch” (even as a joke) when they barely know eachother
--doesn't like/hates cats
+- doesn't like/hates cats
--hcs quiet and cold characters as asexual and/or aromantic when you're not ace/aro yourself
+- hcs quiet and cold characters as asexual and/or aromantic when you're not ace/aro yourself
 - non-nblm/non-mlm who ships more mlm ships than wlw nblw and hetero shops
--fujoshi
+- fujoshi
--skk sskk eichishu bkdk alvaluca mafuena kuroshou shipper
+- skk sskk eichishu bkdk alvaluca mafuena kuroshou shipper

 /PLEASE INT/
-+if you don't fit my dni and have the same interests as me please interact
+- if you don't fit my dni and have the same interests as me please interact
--dazai, sigma, rui,
+- dazai, sigma, rui,
 akito , tsukasa, shu, rei, rinne, luca, victor irl/fictive
--dazai, sigma, shu, rui,
+- dazai, sigma, shu, rui,
 akito , tsukasa,
 rei, rinne, luca, victor skin

+/interactions/
-cuddling - ✔️
+- cuddling ✔️
-hiding behind me- ✔️
+- hiding behind me- ✔️
-covering me - only if we've talked booping me- ✔️ kissing me- only if we've talked and you're one of “the sillies”+ fyodor
+- covering me - only if we've talked
+- booping me- ✔️
+- kissing me- only if we've talked and you're one of “the sillies”+ fyodor